SpinalHDL/VexRiscvSoftcoreContest2018/README.rst

 Requirements
 ================================================

-This repository was developed on Linux VM.
+This repository was developed on a Linux VM.
 Only the Libero synthesis and the serial ports interaction where done on Windows.

 This repository has some git submodules (Zephyr, compliance, VexRiscv), you need to clone it recursively: